DylanGuedes/dylanguedes.github.io/index.md

 ### [IME/USP](https://www.ime.usp.br/) (2017-08 — Present)

-The topic of my masters is big data data processing in smart cities platforms.
+The topic of my masters is big data processing in smart cities platforms.
 More specifically, I am architecting and writting a Big Data middleware between smart cities platforms and Big Data tools to increase data processing usability to end users.

 ### [FGA/UnB](https://unb.br/) (2012-07 — 2017-07)

 During my bachelor I had the opportunity to learn and train my skills in different areas of computer science.
-Although the main activities were related to web backend working with frameworks such as Ruby on Rails, Django, Databases, and Elixir, I have also worked with web frontend (EmberJS), game development (SDL2), and DevOps (Docker and scripting in general).
+Although the main activities were related to web backend working with frameworks such as Ruby on Rails, Django, and Elixir, I have also worked with web frontend (EmberJS), game development (SDL2), and DevOps (Docker and scripting in general).